 The page allows you to disable the visibility and/or edit rights on selected workflow states for selected forms.
 For example, even though employee should have full edit rights on Competency and Goalsheet forms but the employee should not have any rights on Relative Grading form.
 In fact, the employee should not be allowed to view the Relative Grading form in any state.Let us disable the visibility of employee on Relative Grading form in all the states in this example.

 b.
 Select Relative Grading form from Name dropdown.

 c.
 Choose Select this option to hide the form completely for the role option.

 d.
 Click Save to save the rule or click Save & Add More to add more override rules.

-The relative grading form is successfully configured to be hidden from the user in all the states and a message “Settings have been updated” appears, as shown in Figure 5.
+The relative grading form is successfully configured to be hidden from the user in all the states and a message “Settings have been updated” appears.

 The override rule that you have created appears in the Overrides to the default rules section.

 Similarly, you can hide the visibility of other forms such as Pen picture, 360 feedback, training, and final score forms from employees.

 Let us now configure one more override rule for employees to deny edit rights to employees on Competency form in Submit to Manager state.
 This rule will allow the employee to only view the forms available to him after he/ she submits the appraisal with his/ her own selected ratings.
 To configure another rule, you need to:

 Click Add icon for the Employee role from the Actions column on the Default visibility rules page.
 The Setup visibility rules page appears.